jacobrobertsBSc/AGG_paradox/Welch's T-test for Cambray vs Goodman/README.md

 - `1241934tables1.csv`
   - Input dataset from Goodman et al. (2013), containing Prot.FCC, Trans.FCC and Trans expression metrics.
+  - This can be sourced from the supplementary resourcs at https://www.science.org/doi/10.1126/science.1241934#supplementary-materials

 - `Cambray.csv`
   - Input data with RNA and protein counts for 244,000 transgenes (includes `clean.lin.prot.mean` and `ss.rna.dna.mean` columns)